Brennall/HFH-SRD/Chapter05.md

 Some spells, marked with an asterisk (*) on the spell lists, can be cast reversed.
 A reversed spell results in an effect that is opposite to the effect the spell normally causes.
 For example, when a mage casts flesh to stone, he can turn a flesh-and-blood creature into stone.
 But when a mage casts the reverse spell, stone to flesh, he can restore a creature that has been petrified back to life.
 Where it is not self-evident, the spell descriptions below will explain what reversed spells do.
 If a spell name is not marked with an asterisk, the spell is not reversible.

 Mages and other arcane spellcasters treat the normal and reversed version of a spell as separate spells.
 In general, divine spellcasters will know both the normal and reversed form of any spell on their spell list.
 However, Lawful divine spellcasters prefer to cast spells in their normal form, e.g. favoring bless over bane, and restore life and limb over finger of death, and will use the reversed forms only against Chaotic opponents.
 Conversely, Chaotic divine spellcasters will freely cast reversed spells such as finger of death, while using the normal version only to aid comrades and followers.
-Some divine spellcasters may be restricted entirely by their deity from using normal or reversed versions of particular spells (Judge’s discretion).
+Some divine spellcasters may be restricted entirely by their deity from using normal or reversed versions of particular spells (Judge's discretion).

 ### Spell Signatures

 While spells have general effects that are common to all who cast them, the specific sensory effects associated with the spell will vary from caster to caster.
 This specific sensory effect is known as the spell signature.
 A spellcaster should write a short description of the signature for each spell he can cast.
-For arcane spellcasters, the signature may be based on a particular school or style of magic, or simply be a reflection of the spellcaster’s personal taste.
-For divine spellcasters, the signature reflects the caster’s relationship with his deity.
-A character’s choice of proficiencies can be suggestive of appropriate spell signatures.
+For arcane spellcasters, the signature may be based on a particular school or style of magic, or simply be a reflection of the spellcaster's personal taste.
+For divine spellcasters, the signature reflects the caster's relationship with his deity.
+A character's choice of proficiencies can be suggestive of appropriate spell signatures.

 EXAMPLE: Sargon pursues necromantic magic and has the Black Lore proficiency.
-His player decides that all of Sargon’s spell signatures will revolve around death.
+His player decides that all of Sargon's spell signatures will revolve around death.
 His magic missiles appear as shards of bone.
 His sleep spell places targets into a nightmarish slumber where they dream of Hell.
 His lightning bolt is crackling blue-black energy.
 His wall of stone has the appearance of tombstones graven with the names of the dead.

 Characters with the Sensing Power proficiency will sense the spell signature of arcane casters up to 24 hours after a spell has been cast.
 Characters with Collegiate Wizard or Theology proficiency may be able to identify particular schools or faiths by their spell signature (proficiency throw 11+).